 ABOUT Mark Buck

-MARK BUCK was born in Toronto in 1953.
+MARK BUCK was born in Toronto.
 Art has always been part of Mark’s life.
 While in high school,in 1970, he won second prize for Canada in the UNESCO International Creative Arts Contest called: “Education Changes Things” with his metal-chrome sculpture “Mushroom of Knowledge.”.( See Sculpture for details.)

 In the summer of 1973 curiosity and appreciation of Renaissance Art culminated in the studying of Trecento Art in Tuscany (Early Renaissance Art in the Italian province of Tuscany) in Siena, Italy.
 Mark’s art history education continued in the1990s with two courses from York University: Canadian & American Art History from1700-1945 and European Art History During The Nineteenth & Twentieth Centuries.

 First Impressions Gallery (1982-1991) was owned and curated by Mark Buck.
 After two years operating as a private dealer he opened First Impressions Gallery across from the Art Gallery of Ontario.
 In 1987, the Gallery moved to its north Yonge Street location.
 First Impressions Gallery specialized in international works on paper (original graphics, watercolour paintings and mixed media artwork) by contemporary artists from: Canada,China, England, France,Italy, Spain, the United States of America and Venezuela.